Harada Group

 - Basic study on ultrahigh energy resolution optics for soft X-ray emission and time-resolved spectroscopy

 We explore the origin of the electronic structure of materials responsible for their electronic, magnetic and optical property using intense and energy tunable X-ray source: SPring-8, one of the most brilliant synchrotron facilities in the world.
 We have developed novel spectroscopies for material science in ‘soft’ X-ray region.
 We are leading the world’s soft X-ray emission spectroscopy, a kind of light scattering promising for electronic structure analyses of liquids and operando spectroscopy of a variety of catalysts.
-Our topics include a study on elementary excitations (crystal field excitation, spinon, magnon, charge density wave, orbiton etc.) in strongly correlated materials like Mott insulators and novel high-Tc superconductors, electronic structure analysis of aqueous solutions, interaction at solid-liquid interfaces, the surface reaction of fuel cell catalysts, electronic structure analysis of reaction center in metalloproteins, electrochemical and photocatalytic reactions.
+Our topics include a study on elementary excitations (crystal field excitation, spinon, magnon, charge density wave, orbiton etc.) in strongly correlated materials like Mott insulators and novel high-Tc superconductors, electronic structure analysis of aqueous solutions, interaction at solid-liquid interfaces, the surface reaction of battery catalysts and electrodes, electronic structure analysis of reaction center in metalloproteins, electrochemical and photocatalytic reactions.
 We also explore basic study on high performance soft X-ray absorption and emission spectroscopy for the next generation synchrotron light source.